-This is how Yashi Shrestha knows that she’s doing her job well.
-As the research scientist and green cosmetic chemist behind clean beauty retailer NakedPoppy, she’s built a career out of spotlighting the toxic ingredients that aren’t doing our bodies or the planet any favors.
+Enter: Yashi Shrestha, the research scientist and green cosmetic chemist behind clean beauty retailer NakedPoppy.
+She’s built a career out of spotlighting the ingredients that aren’t doing our bodies or the planet any favors.
 “A study by EWG notes that a woman applies about 168 different chemicals everyday,” she says.
 “This exposure accumulates over time and so it is important for people to opt for products that are cleaner and better for our health.”

 Meet the Expert